teo67/Radish/README.md

     <li>Add tags for object/class properties, such as static, public/private/protected, etc // DONE</li>
     <li>Farm theme! // DONE</li>
     <li>Better debugging!
 Literally it's so bad // DONE</li>
-    <li>Add manual exception throwing + try/catch syntax</li>
+    <li>Add manual exception throwing + try/catch syntax // DONE</li>
-    <li>Make VSCode extension so that the code doesn't look so bland (also cool file symbol)</li>
+    <li>Make VSCode extension so that the code doesn't look so bland (also cool file symbol) // ALMOST DONE</li>
     <li>Add importing/exporting from other files!!! // DONE</li>
-    <li>Package it so that users can install radish and run files without seeing all of the machinery</li>
+    <li>Package it so that users can install radish and run files without seeing all of the machinery // DONE</li>
     <li>async??</li>
 </ol></p>